In today's world, data is constantly being collected and studied, whether we know it or not.

 In today's tech-driven world, data is everywhere and is collected whether we know it or not (we’re looking at you, Cambridge Analytica).
 Data is a critical piece to the puzzle, helping you complete and justify changes to your strategy.
 Collecting data and analyzing your metrics allows you to validate your decisions, improve your submissions process and regulatory compliance strategy, and speed up your time to market.

-regulatory submissions process into two distinct steps
+Separating the regulatory submissions process into two distinct steps

 With the help of John Fedirka, Senior Director of Regulatory Operations at Ironwood Pharmaceuticals, we've broken down submission preparation into two distinct steps.
 Each step, as John points out should be taken as two separate processes with separate timing data for each.
 Often these timelines are ineffectively lumped together, causing problems when the submission contents differ dramatically.